Portions of the website are currently unavailable.

 That brings you to the bill status table which records all actions on the bill and includes the bill text, information on authors, and a link to companion bill information.
 (Step 5 has additional information about what is included on that table.
 The print format is different, but the categories are the same.)
 There is a link near the top of the bill status table titled "Further Committee Actions".
 For more recent years, it links you directly to minutes and audio/video of committee hearings.
 If there are no links, there may be committee information.
 If there is no information in that link, use the status table to find committee names and the dates of committee referrals and reports.
 If there was a conference committee, note the dates.

 Also make a note of the dates of Senate and House floor actions.
-If online audio/video is available, floor sessions will be arranged by date on the audio/video archives pages: House audio/video since 1998; Senate audio/video since 2001.
+If online audio/video is available, floor sessions will be arranged by date on the audio/video archives pages: House and Senate audio from 1991-2003; House audio/video since 1998; and Senate audio/video since 2001.

 Note: When finished with Step 4, go to Step 6.